+- 1. PURPOSE OF REPORT

+- 1.1 To seek approval of the Capital Strategy & Capital Programme for the years 2019/2020 2022/2023.

+- 2. RECOMMENDATION

+- 2.1 The Capital Strategy is approved.

+- 2.2 That Council approves the proposed Capital Programme for the years 2019/2020 2022/2023.

+- 2.3 That Council approves the growth bids and savings detailed in section 3.30 of this report.

+- 3. BACKGROUND TO THE REPORT

+Capital Strategy

-- 1. PURPOSE OF REPORT - 1.1 To seek approval of the Capital Strategy for the years 2019/2020 - 2022/2023. - 2.
-RECOMMENDATION - 2.1 That Council approve the proposed Capital Strategy. - 3.
-BACKGROUND - CIPFA's updated prudential code & Treasury Management Code of Practice require 3.1 local authorities to produce capital strategies from 1st April 2019.
-This requirement has also been confirmed by MHCLG. - 3.2 The key drivers for the requirement are summarised below:- - Understanding risks associated in investing in non financial products with the primary aim of making a return (e.g. local authorities investing in shopping malls and not understanding associated risks) - Understanding risks and funding involved with third sector entities, wholly owned companies as part of regeneration etc. - Underlying issues of how such investments are financed and setting aside a borrowing provision & due diligence.
+- 3.1 CIPFA's updated prudential code & Treasury Management Code of Practice require local authorities to produce capital strategies from 1st April 2019.
+This requirement has also been confirmed by MHCLG. - 3.2 The key drivers for the requirement are summarised below:- - Understanding risks associated in investing in non financial products with the primary aim of making a return (e.g. local authorities investing in shopping malls and not understanding associated risks)

+- Understanding risks and funding involved with third sector entities, wholly owned companies as part of regeneration etc. - Underlying issues of how such investments are financed and setting aside a borrowing provision & due diligence.